DotBow/Blender-Launcher/docs/mkdocs/settings.md

 :   Adds specific instructions as if Blender was launching from the command line (after the blender executable i.e. `blender [args …]`).

-:   For example, adding `-W` (force opening Blender in fullscreen mode) argument internally will produce following command:
+:   For example `-W` (force opening Blender in fullscreen mode) argument internally will produce following command:

     ```
     %path to blender executable% -W